trueberryless-org/blog/starlight/src/content/docs/blog/setup-argocd-for-kubernetes.md

 ## Celebrate with a Coffee!

 Congratulations, you've successfully set up Argo CD with k3s and Cilium!
 You deserve a coffee break.
 Enjoy a well-earned cup, and if you'd like to share a virtual coffee with me, feel free to support my work on [Ko-fi](https://ko-fi.com/trueberryless).
 Thank you!

+## Continuation

+Be continued for our [next blog](./setup-continuous-integration-github-repository) which will describe how to set up a GitHub repository which can then be deployed via Argo CD.